potatoeggy/emufeed/README.md

   - `Verbose`: show debug information if set to `True`.
   - `Sources`: a comma-separated list of sources to enable in `sources.py` by their function name.
   - `Quiet`: suppress all output if set to `True`.
+3. Run the main script `emufeed.py`.

+## Automatically starting emufeed

+On Windows systems, Task Scheduler can be used to run emufeed at regular intervals.

+On Linux systems, a sample systemd service and timer are provided (warning: no security options set by default) and they can be copied directly to `/etc/systemd/system/`.